Robert S. Loigman

 Member, Federal Bar Council

-Mr. Loigman has represented plaintiffs and defendants in Rule 10b-5 and 20(a) actions, including defense of companies and directors in shareholder class actions.
-In addition to securities litigation, he has represented clients in a wide array of complex commercial cases in courts throughout the country.
+Mr. Loigman has represented plaintiffs and defendants in securities cases and myriad other commercial disputes.
+In addition to Rule 10b-5 and 20(a) actions—including defense of companies and directors in shareholder class actions—he has represented clients in a wide array of complex commercial cases in courts throughout the country, including substantial litigation in bankruptcy court and bankruptcy-related proceedings.

 Represented a major New York real estate developer in a series of litigations and an insurance appraisal proceeding arising out of the terrorist acts of September 11, 2001, helping to secure hundreds of millions of dollars for the redevelopment of downtown Manhattan.